 Now you need to get the bone dry, and you can put the cleaned-out bones in the oven and set the temperatures 400–450 degrees Fahrenheit.

 Keep checking the bones, so it does not get burned.
-Once the bones become dry and fragile in an hour, take it out and let it cool down.
+Once the bones become dry and fragile in an hour, take them out and let them cool down.

 Step 3: Grind The Bone

 The dried bone is ready to be crushed now.
 You can place it on the plastic sheet and use a hammer to make it into small pieces.

 If you have access to mortar and pestle, then you can also grind it in tiny fine pieces.